-This operation will take sometime to complete, approximately ten seconds.
+This operation will take approximately ten seconds to complete.
 Therefore it is advised that the remote control device waits this period of time.

 2. The Elements of data to be saved are defined in the second and third bytes of data.